 - Super fast bar-code scanning.
 Out of all the sourcing apps I’ve used, Scoutify scans the barcode the fastest.
 We all know every second counts and this one is a big deal to me.

 A big part of scaling an Amazon FBA business is the ability to reduce the number of times you touch your inventory and to reduce the amount of time you spend on each item while sourcing.
 Every second counts when you’re standing in an aisle of a retail store with hundreds of items to scan.
-We love how quick and easy Scoutify and Profit Bandit are to use for doing solid research before buying inventory.
+We love how quick and easy Scoutify is to use for doing solid research before buying inventory.

 What is your favorite app to use while you’re sourcing?
 What makes it your favorite?
 I’d love to hear what you have to say in the comments below.